M3wP/KarateDance/readme.md

 The functionality is very limited and the overall quality quite crude but the goal of producing a custom dance animation can be achieved.

-The app cannot export to a C64 compatible animation at this time, nor can it play music with auditions.
+The app cannot export to a C64 compatible animation at this time.

 To operate the app, first link to a library on the Animation tab.
 Now you can construct an animation on the Sequence tab by adding the steps in the order you want them to appear.
 Linkage method and offset handling may or may not function correctly at this time except for in the case of linking position by frames and possibly smart linking.
 Individual frames cannot yet be added to the animation, either.

+You can select a SIDTune song to play with the animation.
+Select the SID file by clicking on the "Open..." button on the Audio tab.
+Currently, only the default song can be played (this is an oversight, my apologies).
+When you compile the animation, an XSID file will be built for the selected SIDTune song.
+This will allow for playback during auditions.

-Once you have constructed a sequence, you must "compile" or build the animation sequence data.
+Once you have constructed a sequence and selected any song, you must "compile" or build the animation sequence data.
 Do this on the Data tab.
 Some statistics are shown.
+Compiling the XSID file (a conversion of the SID file), will take some time but this is only done when the SIDTune or song is changed.

 You may now audition the animation on the Audition tab.

 ## Future Development

-- First pass animation builder will load animation projects and allow construction of final animation sequences.
+- DanceAnimator will allow project save.
-- Animation builder will build C64 launchable programs.
+- DanceAnimator will build C64 launchable programs.
-- Animation builder will audition tune with animation.
+- DanceAnimator will audition tune with animation.

 ## Contact